 2. Make your drawers work harder.

 Drawers aren't just for silverware — they can hold spices, pantry items, and all those little things.
-This smart kitchen uses a combination of drawers, wall shelving, and shelf stackers to make counter space.
+This smart kitchen uses a combination of drawers, wall shelving, and shelf stackers to free up counter space.

 3. Make the most of the space above your cabinets.

-Move infrequently used items up high, to that often-underutilized space above the kitchen cabinets.
-Then use the room you've made to store whatever's on your counters, from kitchen tools to cutting boards.
+Move infrequently used items up high, to that often-underutilized space above the kitchen cabinets, if you have space between them and the ceiling.
+Then use the room you've made to store the stuff you'll actually use more often — like crocks of wooden spoons and cutting boards.

 4. Add a shelf stacker or under-shelf basket.

-A narrow shelf stacker lets you keep must-have items on display without cluttering your counters.
+A narrow shelf stacker almost instantly doubles the surface area of a space.
 If you prefer to keep your counters completely clear, outfit your cabinets with under-shelf baskets to hold mugs, plates, or jars (or all of the above).

 5. Keep things off the counter with pegboard storage.